kencx/source/content/notes/selfhosted/syncthing.md

 images:
 ---

-[Syncthing](https://github.com/syncthing/syncthing) is an open source and free, file synchronization software that is simple to use and very powerful.
+[Syncthing](https://github.com/syncthing/syncthing) is an open source and free, file synchronization software that is:

-What Syncthing is:
 - A P2P network that sends all changes to all connected instances.
 - Multi-Platform compatible[^1]
 - FOSS